Corbett · Cairngorms

 Corryhabbie Hill — common questions

-- Corryhabbie Hill is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 640m of ascent and takes most walkers 4-7 hours.
-Terrain: The Glen Suie hill track is firm gravel.
+- Corryhabbie Hill carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 14km, 640m of ascent and a 4-7 hour day on the standard route.
+Underfoot: The Glen Suie hill track is firm gravel.

 - Where do I park for Corryhabbie Hill?